d2l-ai/d2l-en/chapter_introduction/index.md

 of historical transactions;
-and (iii) at the heart of our application, the *business logic* (you might say, the *brains*) of our application spells out in methodical detail the appropriate action that our program should take in every conceivable circumstance.
+and (iii) at the heart of our application, the *business logic* (you might say, the *brains*) of our application spells out in methodical a set of rules that map every conceivable circumstance to the corresponding action that our program should take.

-To build the brains of our application, we would have to step through every possible corner case that we anticipate encountering, devising appropriate rules.
+To build the brains of our application, we might enumerate all the common events that our program should handle.
-Each time a customer clicks to add an item to their shopping cart, we add an entry to the shopping cart database table, associating that user's ID with the requested product's ID.
+For example, whenever a customer clicks to add an item to their shopping cart, our program should add an entry to the shopping cart database table, associating that user's ID with the requested product's ID.
+We might then attempt to step through every possible corner case, testing the appropriateness of our rules and making any necessary modifications.
+What happens if a user
+initiates a purchase with an empty cart?
-While few developers ever get it completely right the first time (it might take some test runs to work out the kinks), for the most part, we could write such a program from first principles and confidently launch it
+While few developers ever get it completely right the first time
+(it might take some test runs to work out the kinks), for the most part, we can write such programs and confidently launch them
 *before* ever seeing a real customer.
-Our ability to design automated systems from first principles that drive functioning products and systems, often in novel situations, is a remarkable cognitive feat.
+Our ability to manually design automated systems that drive functioning products and systems, often in novel situations, is a remarkable cognitive feat.
-And when you are able to devise solutions that work $100\%$ of the time, you should not be using machine learning.
+And when you are able to devise solutions that work $100\%$ of the time, you typically should not be worrying about machine learning.

 Fortunately for the growing community of machine learning scientists, many tasks that we would like to automate do not bend so easily to human ingenuity.
 Imagine huddling around the whiteboard with the smartest minds you know, but this time you are tackling one of the following problems:

 * Write a program that predicts tomorrow's weather given geographic information, satellite images, and a trailing window of past weather.
-* Write a program that takes in a question, expressed in free-form text, and  answers it correctly.
+* Write a program that takes in a factoid question, expressed in free-form text, and  answers it correctly.
-* Write a program that given an image can identify all the people it contains,  drawing outlines around each.
+* Write a program that, given an image, identifies all of people depicted in it and draws outlines around each.
 * Write a program that presents users with products that they are likely to enjoy but unlikely, in the natural course of browsing, to encounter.

+For these problems,
-In each of these cases, even elite programmers are incapable of coding up solutions from scratch.
+even elite programmers would struggle to code up solutions from scratch.
-The reasons for this can vary.
-Sometimes the program that we are looking for follows a pattern that changes over time, and we need our programs to adapt.
+The reasons can vary.
+Sometimes the program that we are looking for follows a pattern that changes over time, so there is no fixed right answer!
+In such cases, any successful solution must adapt gracefully to a changing world.
-In other cases, the relationship (say between pixels, and abstract categories) may be too complicated, requiring thousands or millions of computations that are beyond our conscious understanding even if our eyes manage the task effortlessly.
+At other times, the relationship (say between pixels, and abstract categories) may be too complicated, requiring thousands or millions of computations and following unknown principles.
+As in image recognition,
+the steps to perform a task
+often lie beyond our conscious understanding, even when our subconscious cognitive processes can execute the task with ease.

-*Machine learning* is the study of powerful techniques that can learn from experience.
+*Machine learning* is the study of algorithms that can learn from experience.
 As a machine learning algorithm accumulates more experience, typically in the form of observational data or interactions with an environment, its performance improves.
-Contrast this with our deterministic e-commerce platform, which performs according to the same business logic, no matter how much experience accrues, until the developers themselves learn and decide that it is time to update the software.
+Contrast this with our deterministic e-commerce platform, which follows the same business logic, no matter how much experience accrues, until the developers themselves learn and decide that it is time to update the software.
-In this book, we will teach you the fundamentals of machine learning, and focus in particular on *deep learning*, a powerful set of techniques driving innovations in areas as diverse as computer vision, natural language processing, healthcare, and genomics.
+In this book, we will teach you the fundamentals of machine learning, focusing in particular on *deep learning*, a powerful set of techniques driving innovations in areas as diverse as computer vision, natural language processing, healthcare, and genomics.